Mileskimparr/221Group/Group_Assignment_1.md

 # Visual Flow Chart of Intended Analysis and Resulting Visualizations
-(Click on image to zoom, if needed) [![FInal-Flow-Chart.png](https://i.postimg.cc/6pw2t9Tb/FInal-Flow-Chart.png)](https://postimg.cc/YhnqxB6Q)
+(Click on image to zoom, will open a new link) [![FInal-Flow-Chart.png](https://i.postimg.cc/6pw2t9Tb/FInal-Flow-Chart.png)](https://postimg.cc/YhnqxB6Q)